Artist Corin Sworn is the winner of the prestigious Max Mara Art Prize for Women 2013-2015.

 Sworn’s bespoke residency is divided between three of Italy’s greatest cities, Rome, Naples and Venice.
 In Rome, she will spend three months immersed in the diverse art scene and cultural history of the city whilst researching the project and looking at the relationship between the Commedia dell’Arte and Italian cinema.
 For the next phase of the residency, she will be based in the newly restored Museo d’Arte Contemporanea Donna Regina Napoli (MADRe), located in a stunning 19th century palazzo in the centre of Naples, where the Commedia dell’Arte flourished through forms of street and popular theatre in the past.
 Her experience will end in the libraries and archives of Venice, at Fondazione Bevilacqua la Masa, founded in 1898 and home to one of the oldest artist residency programmes in Europe.

 The shortlisted artists for the Max Mara Art Prize for Women 2013-2015 also included: Beatrice Gibson, Melanie Gilligan, Judith Goddard, and Philomene Pirecki.
-The artists were selected for the Prize by a judging panel chaired by Iwona Blazwick OBE, Director of Whitechapel Gallery.
+The artists were selected for the Prize by a judging panel chaired by Iwona Blazwick OBE, former Director of Whitechapel Gallery.
 The panel included Pilar Corrias, Director of Pilar Corrias Gallery, London; Candida Gertler, Co-founder and Director, Outset Contemporary Art Fund; Runa Islam, artist and Lisa Le Feuvre, Writer, Curator and Head of Sculpture Studies, Henry Moore Institute.

 This year’s shortlisted artists work across various media including installation, painting, writing, performance, film and music.
 For more information, read the full press release.